Performance

 Principles

-Performance in Stellio is mainly related to the performance of the underlying database (PostgreSQL).
+Performance in Stellio is mainly related to the performance of the underlying database (PostgreSQL / Timescale).
 However, the database settings to achieve good performance when writing data (as few indexes as possible) are often different to the settings needed to achieve good performance when reading data (specific indexes tuned to data retrieval).

 Thus, by default, the Stellio databases are configured to provide a good balance between writing and reading.
 If you have more specific scenarios in one or another area, you may have to adapt these settings.
-You may also have to fine tune the settings of Timescale (for instance, sizes of chunks).
+You may also have to fine tune the settings of PostgreSQL / Timescale (for instance, sizes of chunks to store the history of attributes can be a very important one).

 Load test campaign

-The objective is to be as close as possible to data that is similar to data used in real life projects.
+The objective is to be as close as possible to data used in real life projects.
 Thus, the template entity that is used in the different scenarios is composed of 6 properties (some being multi-instance ones), 1 relationship and 1 geolocation.
-Also these first results are currently focused on the most typical endpoints used in everyday life of a project.

 Current state of Stellio

-The results presented here have been obtained in April 2023 using the following basic setup:
+The results presented here have been obtained in September 2024 using the following setup:

 Each scenario has been run 3 times, the numbers presented below are an average of the 3 runs for each scenario.